I love the colors, wherever I see. The colors.

 I especially like soft and oil pastels, mixing colors with my fingers.
-I discovered drawing on an iPad, which is easier for me to work with because I can lie down when I am dizzy or tired.
+I also like drawing on an iPad, which is easier for me to work with when I am dizzy or tired.

 Art is my life.

 I like to make pictures that come from my mind, and from my heart.
 I like making people happy.
 I make pictures from my imagination of how I see the world.

 Art makes me happy and gives me lots of courage.

 My body cannot make tears.

 So my pictures tell how I feel.

 Mara Clawson, born in Korea, is a self-taught artist who uses pastels and iPad technology to convey her perception of the world.
 She finds that her art connects her to others and her community in ways she hadn't before.
 Mara found a profound sense of self and says, 'Making art makes me who I am and gives me lots of courage.'